alonsoir/awesome-recommendation-engine/README.md

 	The idea of the project comes from the big data course that i received from formacionhadoop.com

-	This is the components:
+	These are the components:

-	A kafka producer is going to ask periodically to Amazon in order to know what products based on my own ratings and i am going to introduced them in some topic.
+	A kafka producer is going to ask periodically to Amazon in order to know what products based on my own ratings and i am going to introduced them into some kafka topic.

 	A spark streaming process is going to read from that previous topic.